muratsat/nand2tetris/readme.md

 I also learned how to implement number addition in binary using logic gates in the previous unit.

 I am very excited to start the unit 3.

+## Week three
+In unit 3 I learned how computers can memorize data and found out how RAM works.